 Autumn Equinox - Yin and Yang Equality - Metal Flourishes

 Primary to a healthy path is living and acting in harmony with the seasons and cycles of nature.
-Autumn is about the out breath of our lives, a turning inward and a time for reflection that comes with slowing down.
+Autumn is about the out-breath of our lives, a turning inward, and a time for reflection that comes with slowing down.
 Thank you to Liu Ming on which these teachings are based.

-The equinoxes and solstices—our 4 pivot points—rectify the annual qi.
+The equinoxes and solstices—which are 4 pivot points—rectify the annual qi.
 Often, in the West, we think of the Autumn equinox as the start of fall.
-However, in Taoist tradition, it is the height of it.
+However, in the Taoist tradition, it is the height of it.
 (All four of our pivot points are shifted in this way.)
 The reason it's important to recognize the equinox as the middle of Autumn, rather than the start of it, is that if we are latent in turning our energy inward, we can easily become out of balance with our environment.
 Not living in harmony with the cycles of nature is the biggest cause of disease in our bodies and on our planet.

 During autumn, our environment becomes more and more yin.
 As harvests are finishing up, a pleasant stillness arrives.
-It is the time of the Metal element, characterized by cool, dry wind and our vulnerability for lung ailments.
+It is the time of the Metal element, characterized by cool, dry wind and our vulnerability to lung ailments.
 It is an excellent time to feel our grief, let go, and allow what is.

 3. Nourish with Slow Food: As yin is about to take charge, it is best to eat nourishing foods with a high concentration of jing and qi.
-Roasted fall vegetables, warm squash soups, roots and other hearty foods help us prepare for the winter.
-Generally cook with less water and at a lower heat for longer periods of time such as in a crock pot or roasting in an oven or low heat on a flame.
-Cooking food quickly creates more rajas, speed and business for our minds and bodies.
+Roasted fall vegetables, warm squash soups, roots, and other hearty foods help us prepare for the winter.
+Generally, cook with less water and at a lower heat for longer periods of time such as in a crock pot or roasting in an oven or low heat on a flame.
+Cooking food quickly creates more rajas, speed, and business for our minds and bodies.
 Allowing things to cook more slowly encourages us to focus more internally, slow down, and receive deep nourishment from foods that are simple to digest and assimilate.
-The more cooked a food is the less our own bodies (spleens) need to do the cooking and the less energy it takes for us to assimilate the nutrients.
+The more cooked food is the less our own bodies (spleens) need to do the cooking and the less energy it takes for us to assimilate the nutrients.

 4. Dress warmly.
-As a teacher of mine, Liu Ming, would frequently remind us, "The weather report is not the Qi report."
+A teacher of mine, Liu Ming, would frequently remind us, "The weather report is not the Qi report."
 Even if the weather is warm, we are still vulnerable to common colds and other externally contracted infections.
 The gates that allow these infections (or Xie Qi) to be carried in by the wind are on our wrists, ankles, and neck making them important places to keep covered and warm.

 5. Remember Ritual and the Out Breath.
 Eight times a year I like to completely undo and redo my main altar.
 I re-think all of the intentions, flow, important pieces, and prayers for the next 6 weeks.
 Ritual helps us slow down, make meaning, listen to our dreams, follow the omens, and act from a deeper self.
-We can run around all day with the to-do list, or stop, clarify and use magik to find our way through the chaos.
+We can run around all day with the to-do list, or stop, clarify and use magic to find our way through the chaos.

 6. Encountering Dryness: We can observe the dryness of the season around us in crackling leaves, dry grasses, and crisp air.
 During the Autumn we are especially susceptible to dryness affecting the body -primarily in the lungs.
 Symptoms of dryness can manifest as itchiness, thirst, dry skin, and throat.
 Often people who are thin are more susceptible to dryness.
 There are ways to mitigate this vulnerability to dryness, by increasing the moistening foods we consume.
-Moisten the body with spinach, pears, apples, persimmons, loquats, and seaweeds.
+Moisten the body with spinach, pears, apples, persimmons, loquats, and seaweed.
 Many of the foods that are in season at this time have this function such as almonds, pomegranates, and pumpkins.
 Increasing oils such as olive, hemp, borage, flax, and coconut also help moisten the system and mitigate the onset of yin deficiency.

 8. Inhale Moisture/Exhale Deeply: Have an oil diffuser going in your home and office to help moisten the air and dispel dryness.
-Use fennel, geranium, jasmine and oakmoss to nourish yin.
-To assist with pulling in rampant summer energy use astringent oils such as cypress, geranium and mimosa.
+Use fennel, geranium, jasmine, and oakmoss to nourish yin.
+To assist with pulling in rampant summer energy use astringent oils such as cypress, geranium, and mimosa.
 For treating and preventing lung ailments use eucalyptus, pines, and firs.

 9. Let go: Autumn is the time to let go of that which is no longer serving us, to harvest that which we manifested over the warmer seasons, and to turn our energy inward and towards reflection.
-It is the time to honor and grieve those that have passed (Dia de los Muertos), and times that have vanished.
+It is the time to honor and grieve those that have passed (Dia de Los Muertos), and times that have vanished.
 It is not the time for emotional repression.
 The metal element is represented by the lungs and large intestine in the body.
-Lungs that inspire us with breath, and the colon that facilitates letting go of what's not needed.
+Lungs inspire us with the breath, and the colon facilitates letting go of what's not needed.

-For a more individualized consultation on how to harmonize with autumn book an acupuncture session with Bronwyn.
+For a more individualized consultation on how to harmonize with the autumn book an acupuncture session with Bronwyn.